- Topic Overview

 - Being secretive around food and not recognizing or wanting to talk about having a problem with eating or weight loss.

-Some people who have anorexia also make themselves vomit or use laxatives or diuretics to lose weight ( bulimia ).
+Some people who have anorexia may also have times where they binge eat and make themselves vomit or use laxatives or diuretics to lose weight.
 Breakdown of the enamel on the teeth is a common symptom of long-term vomiting.

 Common physical signs of malnutrition from anorexia include: 2